 This article is to help springboard some ideas to make sure you have a great time in NYC this February.

 Some businesses respond by swapping out all the Christmas and holiday lights with Valentine’s day themed décor, food, and events as well making February in NYC a little bit more whimsical than it already is.
+Don’t miss our full guide for the best things to do for Valentine’s Day in NYC too!

 New York in February Weather